-To provide a non-authoritarian, supportive, reliable, safe, unconditional relationship within the school and other settings.
+- to provide a non-authoritarian, supportive, reliable, safe, unconditional relationship within schools and other settings

-To provide some of the early experiences that might (may) have been missed but which are necessary for formal education and social interaction.
+- to provide some of the early experiences that may have been missed but which are necessary for formal education and social interaction

-Ofsted defined the Positive Play support programme as 'An early intervention tool, reducing disaffection and encouraging inclusive education'.
+"an early intervention tool, reducing disaffection and encouraging inclusive education."

 Comprehensive bespoke training is available to schools and settings the throughout the country, enabling practitioners to support the emotional well-being of children and young people in their setting.

 For further information please contact the programme manager, Sharon Urben: email: email@example.com or tel: 01246 862854.